 This is the house that Jack built.

 The independent clause is This is the house.
 The relative clause is that Jack built.
 Notice that both clauses have a subject and a verb.
 That is introducing the relative clause.
 It is linking the word house with the whole clause.
 That is also acting as the direct object within the clause.

 Jack = subject, built = verb, that = direct object

 Look at the sentence diagram, and it will help you see what I mean.

 You'll find more information and sentence diagrams on the relative pronouns page.

+Sometimes the relative pronoun is missing from the relative clause.
+Don't fret!
+You can still have an adjective clause without the relative pronoun.
 Here is an example of a sentence with the relative pronoun that.